sunwoo76/CrossAttentionControl-stablediffusion/README.md

             """ cross attention control: only reweighting is possible. """
-            """ The swap and adding new phrase do not work because, the source prompt does not exist in this case. """ attn = self.cross_attention_control(tattmap=attn, t=time, token_idx=[2], weights=[[-2., 1., 5.]] )
+            """ The swap and adding new phrase do not work because, the source prompt does not exist in this case. """
+            """
+            ex) A photo of a house on a snowy mountain : for controlling "snowy":
+            the token index=8.
+            the weights for sample1~3 are -2, 1, 5 in this example.
+            """
+            attn = self.cross_attention_control(tattmap=attn, t=time, token_idx=[2], weights=[[-2., 1., 5.]] )
         else:
             x, sx = x.chunk(2)